If you were a landlord of commercial property and a buyer offered a price greater than the market value of your property, would you be elated?

 A tax shelter trend is gaining ground around the United States.
 It’s called “1031 exchange buyers.”

 The buyers purchase commercial real estate as a group of tenant-in-common investors.
-As this article in Crain’s Cleveland (subscription required) points out, these investment groups consist of investors who:
+As an article in Crain’s Cleveland (subscription required) points out, these investment groups consist of investors who:

 “[band together] with other investors to buy other properties in order to shelter their proceeds from capital gains taxes.
 The exchanges take their name from the section of the federal tax code that allows them.”

 Because they are sheltering tax gains, these investors are tempted to overpay compared to other buyers who do not have capital gains to shelter.

 The danger is this can inflate the real estate market.

 Short term I don’t suppose we will hear many sellers complaining.

 However, real estate investors and successful small business owners with capital gains they’d like to shelter might want to remember history.